pawansaini020/Game_help/README.md

 # PawanSaini
 This is my first website.
-This tells about my reaserch work and your resume.
+This tells about my research work and your resume.